jamesETsmith/minimal-mistakes/_posts/2019-7-22-Editing-Files-on-Remote-Server-From-a-Local-VSCode.md

    Port XXXX                # change this as instructed by Flatiron or the administrators of your server User jsmith              # change this to your cluster username ForwardX11 yes
-   ForwardX11Trusted yes          # if you trust us (like -Y) DynamicForward 127.0.0.1:61080 # if you want to use Public:Playbooks/ssh_as_a_socks_proxy ControlPath ~/.ssh/.%r@%h:%p
+   ForwardX11Trusted yes                      # if you trust us (like -Y) DynamicForward 127.0.0.1:61080             # if you want to use Public:Playbooks/ssh_as_a_socks_proxy ControlPersist 4800
+   ControlPath ~/.ssh/sockets/.%r@%h:%p
    ControlMaster auto                         # allows you to connect from other windows without re-authenticating
 ```
+If the directory `~/.ssh/sockets` doesn't exist already, create it now.

 **Note**
 >If you aren't logged on to the remote server you want to connect to, do so now in a terminal window.